ANU-WALD/ANU-WALD.github.io/_posts/2020-03-24-simplest-way-to-concurrency-on-gadi.md

     os.system('qsub -v "fname={}" gadi_mean.pbs'.format(tile))
 ```

 Running this code will submit 100 jobs to Gadi and we will have effectivily achieved to run our code in parallel.

-If you want to try this be carefull with the resources that you request and always test your code before sending jobs to Gadi (printing instead of calling os.system() is a good way).
-An error in this last script could result in thousands of jobs being submitted and no allocation for the rest of the group.
+**If you want to try this be carefull with the resources that you request and always test your code before sending jobs to Gadi (printing instead of calling `os.system()` is one way of testing the code).
+An error in this last script could result in thousands of jobs being submitted and no allocation for the rest of the group.**